csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ### Bug/tech debt/blocked

-Red is the obvious choice for this type of card.
+Red was the clear choice for this type of card: anything that is labelled red typically needs fairly immediate attention.

 A bug is obvious: something broken in the code (or design) that needs fixing.
 It’s not a new feature, but a fix for something that is currently live and broken.

 Technical debt is like a bug, but not quite.
 It’s something in a codebase that isn’t broken <em>per se</em>, but is less-than-ideal.
 Perhaps, in a rush to get